Franklin/Foxboro Line: Foxboro service and COVID-19 changes

 On January 23, 2021, reduced schedules went into place with no weekend service on seven lines, including the Franklin Line.
 Service changes on April 5, 2021, added midday service as part of a transition to a regional rail model, with hourly service between Walpole and Boston and less frequent service south of Walpole.
 Foxboro service was not resumed at that time.
 As part of that schedule change, all Franklin Line trains operating via the Southwest Corridor began stopping at Ruggles station after an additional platform there was completed.
 Weekend service on the Franklin Line and the six other lines resumed on July 3, 2021.

 Four midday Foxboro round trips – but no peak Foxboro service – resumed on May 23, 2022.
 The line was renamed the Franklin/Foxboro Line at that time.
 Some Franklin/Foxboro Line trains began stopping at on September 3, 2022, to provide alternate service during a closure of the Orange Line.
 Some peak-hour trains continued to stop after end of the closure on September 19.
 A new one-year Foxboro pilot began on September 12, 2022.
 As of September 2022, weekday service consists of 10 1/2 Boston–Foxboro round trips and 11 1/2 Boston–Forge Park round trips; weekend service has nine Boston–Forge Park round trips, with no Foxboro service.
 By October 2022, daily ridership was 8,711 – 75% of pre-COVID ridership.

 Foxboro service and the line's renaming were made permanent effective October 2, 2023.
 Effective May 20, 2024, all weekend Franklin/Foxboro Line trains began operating over the Fairmount Line, with timed transfers to Providence/Stoughton Line trains at Readville station for connections to Ruggles and Back Bay.
+Daily ridership was 10,398 by late 2024.
 Beginning on June 2, 2025, most weekend Fairmount Line service was temporarily diverted back to the Northeast Corridor during track work on the Fairmount Line.
-Midday Foxboro service was temporarily cancelled beginning on August 11 to allow for expansion of Foxboro station.
+Midday Foxboro service was temporarily cancelled beginning on August 11, 2025, to allow for expansion of Foxboro station.
+Midday service resumed on June 1, 2026, after completion of the station construction.